-A course sequence to acquaint the student with the discipline of sociology and its basic findings, 204: the field of sociology society and culture, the socialization process, social groups and social stratification, 205; an examination of basic social institutions such as the family, religion and education, plu selected topics, 206; an examination of major social problem in contemporary society.
+A course sequence to acquaint the student with the discipline of sociology and its basic findings.
+204: the field of sociology, society and culture, the socialization process, social groups and social stratification.
+205: an examination of basic social institutions such as the family, religion and education, plus selected topics.
+206: an examination of major social problems in contemporary society.

-SOC 222 Juvenile Delinquency
+SOC 222 Juvenile Delinguency 3 Credits

-Study of deviant behavior and current criminological theories with emphasis on crime prevention.
-The phenomena of crim as it relates to juveniles and criminal justice applications.
+Study of deviant behavior and current criminological theories, with emphasis on crime prevention.
+The phenomena of crime as it relates to juveniles and criminal justice applications.

-SOC 254 Marcetics and Dangerous Drugs

-Drug problems that relate to our society.
-History of drug causes of addiction and identification of illegal drugs.
+SOC 254 Narcetics and Dangerous Drugs 3 Credits Drug problems that relate to our society.
+History of drugs, causes of addiction and identification of illegal drugs.